alttch/eva3/doc/drivers.rst

     uc-cmd phi load relay2 sr201 -c host=192.168.20.2,update=5 -y

-As soon as the driver is assigned to item (*uc-cmd driver set*), it starts getting state updates every *5* seconds.
+As soon as the driver is assigned to item (*uc-cmd driver assign*), it starts getting state updates every *5* seconds.

 Testing PHIs and additional PHI commands